‘Twas the day after Christmas and all through the house,

 saying, Happy New Year to all, let’s give fat a good fight!

 story by Bonnie Pfiester

-Dear Readers: If you need help losing weight and getting fit this year, subscribe to my blog and join our online boot camp program (FREE!) at FitStudio, powered by Sears.
+GET PFIT: If you need help losing weight and getting fit this year, subscribe to my blog and do BCx Boot Camp with us online at LiveExercise.com or at our gym, Max Fitness Club in Vero Beach.
 We have lots of people here to support you (including me!).
-Follow me on twitter, facebook, at FitStudio, YouTube on Pinterest and here!
+Follow me on twitter, facebook, instagram YouTube on Pinterest and here!